tamyksu/tamyksu/README.md

 - 🎯 2021 Goals:
 -        🔹 codewars - get 4500 honor- currently I have 140
 -        🔹 fiverr - get experience programming with Pygame and offer to build games with pygame
--        🔹 find programming position [web, android, python]
+-        🔹 find programming position

 ## 🧰 Languages and Tools:
 <p align="center">